groupme-js/GroupMeCommunityDocs/docs/api/groups/index.md

 If the request succeeds, `meta.errors` will be null, and if the request fails, `response` will be null.

+---

+!!! important

+    Subgroups/subtopics are also groups and can be treated as their own group.
+If `:group_id` is mentioned in these docs for an endpoint, the endpoint can most likely also apply to a subgroup.
+For example, retreiving messages, events, etc.

+---

 ***

 ## Index